How to watch Groundhog Day 2021: stream the Bill Murray movie online from anywhere

 Watch anywhere: try a 100% risk-free VPN trial

-First things first: if you're here because you want to watch a live stream of Punxsutawney Phil come check out 2021 for the first time, then you should know that this year's celebration is a purely virtual one and you can get a free feed courtesy of the Punxsutawney Groundhog Club here starting from 6.30am ET/3.30am PT.
-He usual pops out to either cast a shadow and retreat to his den (we're in for a long winter), or see no shadow - heralding the imminent arrival of Spring.
+First things first: if you're here because you want to watch a live stream of Punxsutawney Phil come check out 2021 for the first time, then know that this year's celebration is a purely virtual one and you can get a free feed courtesy of the Punxsutawney Groundhog Club here starting from 6.30am ET/3.30am PT.
+Phil usually pops out to either cast a shadow around 7.30am ET/4.30am PT and retreat to his den (we're in for a long winter), or see no shadow - heralding the imminent arrival of Spring.

 In terms of the film, the 1993 time-loop classic is widely available on global streaming services, many of which offer free trials that essentially allow you to watch Groundhog Day free online, if that's what you choose.